KittyGiraudel/a11y-dialog/docs/usage.markup.md

 slug: /usage/markup
 ---

-Here is the basic markup, which can be enhanced.
-Pay extra attention to the comments.
+Here is the basic markup, which can be enhanced as desired.
+Pay extra attention to the comments after the next code snippet.

 ```html
 <!-- 1.
 The dialog container -->